Structured random matrices and cyclic cumulants: A free probability approach: Introduction and general statements

-They are continuous due to properties (ii) and (iii).
+Axiom (iv) and (iii) ensures that the expectation values of any graph can be evaluated in terms of the loop expectation values since any connected graph can be obtained as the limit of a loop with coinciding points.
+Thus, the only information on the random matrix ensemble we require are the local free cumulants \eqref{eq:def_g}.

 Of course, not any sequence of numbers can define cumulants.
-So we cannot construct an ensemble of random matrices by an arbitrary choice of $g_n$ subjected to the three properties (i)-(iii).
-Rather one has to start from a known random matrix ensemble and check that it satisfies (i)-(iii).
+So we cannot construct an ensemble of random matrices by an arbitrary choice of $g_n$ subjected to the four axioms (i)-(iv).
+Rather one has to start from a known random matrix ensemble and check that it satisfies (i)-(iv).
+It remains an open question (at least to us) to list a set of conditions on those $g_n$ to specify a proper well-defined measure on random matrices\footnote{In QSSEP, the local free cumulants $g_n$ can related to the free cumulants of an auxiliary measure.
+Namely, in this case the series of function $\varphi_n$ defined by $\varphi_n(x_1,\cdots,x_n):=\sum_{\pi\in NC(n)} g_\pi(\vec x)$ are the moments of variables $\mathbb{I}_x$ w.r.t. to an appropriate measure.
+It remains an open question to know whether this mapping to an auxiliary measure holds true for any ensemble in the class we consider.}.

 Some well known matrix ensembles that satisfy these properties are Wigner matrices and matrices rotated by Haar random unitaries (see subsection \ref{subsec:wigner} and \ref{subsec:Haar}), for which the functions $g_n$ are all constant, implying that these ensembles are "structureless".
 In particular, for $M = UDU^\dagger$ with $D$ a diagonal matrix and $U$ a Haar random unitary, $g_n(x_1,\cdots,x_n)=\kappa_n$ with $\kappa_n$ the free cumulants of the spectral measure of $D$ (see e.g. Thrm.
-7.5 in \cite{Speicher2019Lecture}).
+7.5 in \cite{Speicher2019Lecture} or Appendix \ref{app:free_cum_haar}).
 For structured ensembles, where the functions $g_n$ are no longer constant, this observation suggests that we could call $g_n$ the "local free cumulants" of $M$.

-We will comment on this name later when the connection of our result to operator valued free probability has been made.
+These ensembles of random matrices are very much related to the framework of free probability theory.
+A first evidence comes from the fact that loop expectation values of $M$ can be decomposed as non-crossing partitions and their Kreweras duals, see \cite[sec.\ II.B]{Hruza2023Coherent}, (with $\vec{x}=(x_{1},\cdots,x_{n})$ and $x_k=i_k/N$ fixed in the large $N$ limit),